waveware4ai/importpy/README.md

 It can also replace the standard import mechanism.
 Additionally, it has the ability to solve the relative import problem that occurs when executing unit modules located in each subdirectory without sys.path.

-# features
-. importing modules using relative paths
-. importing modules using absolute paths
-. importing member functions from modules
-. support lazy-import avoid circular importing
-. support to import functions from module, like from x import y ...

 # History
 ------------
 2025/07/11 v0.1.0 : initial released